tronto20/embedded-postgis-binaries/README.md

 * Windows arm64 is currently opt-in only because the upstream MSYS2 prebuilt PostGIS package does not yet provide the same protobuf-backed feature set as the other platforms
 * Windows amd64 support also depends on the official OSGeo Windows bundle matrix for each PostgreSQL major.
 For example, PostgreSQL 17 does not currently have a Windows bundle for PostGIS 3.4.x, and PostgreSQL 18 currently has only 3.6.x Windows bundles.

-Use the repository URL `https://maven.pkg.github.com/<owner>/<repo>`.
-Replace `<owner>/<repo>` with the repository that ran the workflow.
+These packages are intended to be published as public GitHub Packages.
+However, GitHub's Maven and Gradle registries still require authentication to install packages, even when the package visibility is public.

-Inside GitHub Actions for the same repository, `GITHUB_TOKEN` is enough.
+Inside GitHub Actions for this same repository, `GITHUB_TOKEN` is enough for publishing.
-For local development or for another repository, use a token that can read packages, for example a PAT with `read:packages`.
+For local development or for another repository, use a personal access token (classic) with `read:packages`.

+Recommended environment variables for consumers:

+* `GITHUB_USERNAME=<your GitHub username>`
+* `GITHUB_TOKEN=<PAT classic with read:packages>`

 ### Gradle example